FoofooTheGuy/VidInjector9000/README.md

 VidInjector9002 can...
 --

-- **Create video injects.** Input .moflex videos, images, and text, and the program will build cia file for you!
+- **Create video injects.** Input .moflex videos, images, and text, and the program will build a .cia file for you!
-- **Create multi-video injects.** Similar to the above, but there can be multiple videos in one cia!
+- **Create multi-video injects.** Similar to the above, but there can be multiple videos in one .cia file!
 - **Unpack a video CIA.** Load parameters from a .cia file to edit and rebuild!
 - **Save and load parameters.** Save your place and come back later, they can even be saved/loaded automatically!
 - **Be configured for any language.** If you can translate it, you can add it!
 (See [translation](https://github.com/FoofooTheGuy/VidInjector9000#translation) for details)